Vast chain of being! which from God began,

 The captains, for example, saw their first pronghorns in early September of 1804, in northeastern Nebraska, so “wild and fleet” they could not describe even the animal’s color, much less shoot one for a closer look.
 At mid-month (the 14th), while scanning the horizon for the volcano rumored to be a conspicuous landmark there, they brought down their first antelope, and wrote a concise description of it, referring to the encyclopedia they carried in the company baggage to place it in the context of existing scientific knowledge by comparing it with “the antelope or gazella of Africa,” which neither man had ever seen.
 Toward the end of that month (on September 20) one of the hunters brought in two antelope, of which Clark exclaimed, inspired by wonder and admiration, “they are all Keenly made, and is butifull.”

-Before Lewis's six Nez Perce guides turned back on the morning of July 4, 1806, at Grant Creek, they hinted "with unfeigned regret" that he and his small detachment were likely to be cut off by "their enimies the Minnetares"--Atsinas, or Gros Ventres, members of the Blackfoot confederacy.
+Before Lewis's six Nez Perce guides turned back on the morning of July 4, 1806, at their campsite on today's Grant Creek, they hinted "with unfeigned regret" that he and his small detachment were likely to be cut off by "their enimies the Minnetares" — Atsinas, or Gros Ventres, members of the Blackfoot confederacy.
 That, plus the daily discovery of evidence that war parties had recently passed that way, put the Americans on guard day and night.
 It could well have utterly distracted them from all else.
-Yet when Lewis awakened in camp near the mouth of the Sun River on the eleventh, he observed that "the morning was fair and the plains looked beautifull the grass much improved by the late rain. the air was pleasant and a vast assemblage of little birds which croud to the groves on the river sung most enchantingly."7
+Yet when Lewis awakened in camp near the mouth of the Sun River on the eleventh, he observed that "the morning was fair and the plains looked beautifull the grass much improved by the late rain. the air was pleasant and a vast assemblage of little birds which croud to the groves on the river sung most enchantingly."8

 1. From the Latin word deus, meaning god, or deity.
 A resurgence in Deism began in the late 1990s, which can be tracked on the World Wide Web.